Getsemani, Cartagena: Local gives away all its best secrets [2023]

 Credit: Scalea di Mare Hotel

-This place is great and cheap and actually has a very nice complimentary breakfast too.
-This place is spotless, as with almost any Colombian hotel—even the cheapest ones.
+This place is great and cheap and actually has a very nice complimentary breakfast, too.
+It is spotless, as is almost any Colombian hotel—even the cheapest ones.

 For the extremely budget-conscious, there are also dorm-style options available here.